Larry Miller, PhD

 BA in Psychology, Phi Beta Kappa, State University of New York at Albany, 1987

-Dr. Miller's work at Child Haven Inc. and as a psychologist working with the incarcerated has deepened his understanding of the intersection between trauma, attachment, and culture throughout a person's developmental trajectory.
-These intersections have fueled his clinical work and teaching interests at Child Haven Inc., the Wright Institute, and the Northern California Society for Psychoanalytic Psychotherapy, focusing on understanding how culture and trauma impact the self within the community.
+A graduate of the Wright Institute (Class of '01), Dr. Miller has studied and taught about the impacts of trauma on diverse communities.
+In 2003, he created a training program at Child Haven Inc. in Fairfield, CA, a clinic focused on treating abuse and neglect among underserved communities in Solano County.
+His work at Child Haven Inc. and as a psychologist working with incarcerated individuals has deepened his understanding of the intersections among trauma, attachment, and culture across the developmental lifespan.
+These intersections inform his clinical work and teaching at Child Haven Inc., the Wright Institute, and the Northern California Society for Psychoanalytic Psychotherapy, with a focus on how culture and trauma shape the self within community.